Tach-Ignite/tach-ra-web/docs/tach_configuration.md

 ## Authentication Configuration

-This section allows you to defined which authentication providers to activate.
+This section allows you to define which authentication providers to activate.
 The following providers are available:

 - credentials
 - google